bitshares/bitshares.github.io-old/_technologies/en/dynamic-account-permissions.md

 Dynamic hierarchical threshold multi-signature permissions enables people and organizations to have a more natural way to express ownership and control policies
 This more natural approach will make the system easier to use and ultimately more secure than existing solutions.

+## Credits

+The Ripple wiki has a documented, but unimplemented, proposal for a [similar Multisign feature](https://wiki.ripple.com/Multisign#Transaction_Proposal) that was discovered independently.